 Four of the big names in education want to fix education from the inside out.
 Activate ED is a new consortium (announced just moments ago) that hopes to pair the best of the best educators with the schools and other organizations that need them most.

 Whether you’re a teacher, administrator, student, or simply someone who wants to help improve education, check out Activate ED.
-You might want to get started by taking the quiz here to see how you fit in.

 It’s a partnership between The Broad Center for the Management of School Systems, Education Pioneers and the Strategic Data Project.
 It’s supported through a series of Gates Foundation grants.
 Basically, you can go to the site, find a fellowship or residency that interests you, and apply for it.
 While it may seem to just another job board, it seems to have bigger ambitions.
 Activate ED says it will be establishing an ‘alumni’ network where all members can go to communicate, share best practices, and learn from each other.
 I love it.